 MSc in Economics and Business Administration - Management of Innovation and Business Development

-To remain innovative, companies need to develop new products and processes – and do it quickly.
-Innovation and its ability to create competitive advantage for firms are at the very core of this concentration.
+To remain innovative, companies need to develop new products and processes – and they need to do it quickly.
+Innovation and the ability to create competitive advantage for firms are at the very core of this concentration.
 Through an introduction to the theory and practice of innovation, you will learn to manage and solve problems pertaining to the organization of innovation and entrepreneurship.

-You will be taught about the process of managing innovation and business development projects and about making budgets and draft and assess business plans.
-This will be important if you what to design your own viable project, but also for assessing the quality of projects presented to you by others.
+You will be taught about the process of managing innovation and business development projects and about making budgets as well as drafting and assessing business plans.
+This will be important if you seek to design your own viable project, but also for assessing the quality of projects presented to you by others.
 You will also learn about the core aspects of management control and financial management in relation to innovation projects.
 You will gain knowledge of how to forecast the future needs of a company for product innovation in order to secure future revenue earning opportunities.

 Management of Innovation and Business Development is a two-year master programme divided into four semesters.
 The autumn semester runs from September through December with exams in October, November and January; and the spring semester from February through April with exams in April, May and June.